talagayev/OpenMMDL/docs/openmmdl_simulation.rst

 **Running OpenMMDL Simulation**
 ===============
-This is a detailed explanation on how to use **OpenMMDL Simulation**.
+This page details the variables required to run the simulation and showcases the application of **OpenMMDL Simulation**.

 .. figure:: /_static/images/OpenMMDL_Simulation_logo.png
     :figwidth: 600px